cliu-/scaling_pg/README.md

 # Scaling PostgreSQL Database

 ___PostgreSQL___ is one of the most popular database in SaaS world.
 As other relational databases, PostgreSQL is designed to run on a single server in order to maintain the integrity of the dataset and support the [ACID](https://en.wikipedia.org/wiki/ACID) properties.
-The lack of scalability and elasticity for PostgreSQL (or other relational databases) would be a huge barrier to your SaaS.
+However, the lack of scalability and elasticity for PostgreSQL (or other relational databases) would be a huge barrier to your SaaS.

-This  artical will show you how to scale PostgreSQL database for multi-tenant SaaS applications.
+This  artical will show you how to scale PostgreSQL database from different levels.

 ## Questions Before Starting

 Before scaling, you should deeply understand the requirements from database point of view.
 You can try to answer the questions:

-- What is the expected RPS for my database?
+- What is the expected RPS (queries per second) for my database?
 - What is the actual RPS for the production?
 - The workload of my database is read-heavy or write-heavy?
-- Did you try to tune your database to obtain better performance?
+- Did you try to tune your database for better performance?
-- Did you try to use cache to reduce the RPS on database?
+- Did you try to use cache to reduce the RPS on the database?

-After answering the questions, if you still think scaling database is the only way to improve peformance, let's start it.
+After answering the questions, if you still think scaling is the only way to improve peformance, let's start it.

 ## Vertical Scaling